lborocs/22cob290-part2-team-10/README.md

 Use dynamic routes instead of URL params, with similar functionality to a REST API

-> Not sure about the forum pages
+> Not sure about the forum pages that aren't yet templated

 | Page URL                              | Owner | Status      | Completed             | Notes                                                                                                                                                              |
 |---------------------------------------|-------|-------------|-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|